jomjohn/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/010-using-odbc-with-bi-tools-introduction.md

----
-title: "Using Drill with BI Tools Introduction"
+# Using Drill with BI Tools Introduction
-date:
-parent: "Using Drill with BI Tools"
----
 The MapR Drill ODBC driver provides BI tools access to Drill’s flexible query capabilities so that users can quickly explore various data sources.
 The MapR Drill ODBC driver includes Drill Explorer, a simple user interface